octoblu/node-meshblu-socket.io/README.md

 * `callback` Function that will be called with a `result`.
   * `result` Object passed to the callback.
 Contains either the `device` or `error` key, but never both.
     * `device` The full device record from the Meshblu registry.
     * `error` String explaining the what went wrong.
-Is only present if something went wrong
+Is only present if something went wrong.

 ##### Note